eyeware/cookiecutter-cpp/{{cookiecutter.project_slug}}/README.rst

 TODO: check pytest-xdist_ for parallel test execution and other extensions to pytest.

-Unit tests, are organized by unittest.TestCase, that group fixtures, test cases can also be grouped into unittest.TestSuite classes, to know a bit more about test structures follow the links above.
+Unit tests, are organized by unittest.TestCase, that group fixtures (test functions), test cases can also be grouped into unittest.TestSuite classes, to know a bit more about test structures follow the links above.

 Refer to `Python & C++ Build`_, and if developing use `Python & C++ develop mode`_.

 Move to the project root directory where the `setup.py` is located.

-Follows a usefull set of commands for the develop->test cycle.
+Follows a useful set of commands for the develop->test cycle.

 1. List all test fixtures
 2. Execute all tests